sshugars/ircb/README.md

 **Step 2: Extracting comic names**
 Once a comic-related segment is identified, the following block of text is parsed for comic names.
-Episodes 128 and earlier: script extracts text following a ‘*’ character Newer episodes: script extracts text in <li> tags.
+Episodes 128 and earlier: script extracts text following a ‘*’ character Newer episodes: script extracts text in \<li\> tags.
 Note: if the list includes a sublist, only sub items are included.

 **Step 3: Merging with timestamps**
 The table of extracted comic items was then stacked with the cleaned table of comics with timestamps.
 For rows where the show_id and comic were an exact match, only the last row (from the timestamps table) was retained.
-Note that there are likely still some duplicates in this table as comics are not always listed the same way in the timestamps segment and other segments.
+Comic names within episodes were then dedupted using `dedup_comics.py`.

 Additional notes:
 * At least one episode has the mentioned books in the links section.
 These would be excluded given the process above.